Enosh2527/playmax-site/README.md

    - Authorized redirect URI: `http://localhost:5173`
    Copy the generated **Client ID**.
 4. Create an API key for the same project (or reuse an existing key) and restrict it to the Google Drive API if desired.
-5. Create a `.env.local` file in the project root with the credentials:
+5. Create a `.env.local` file in the project root with your credentials:

    ```bash
    VITE_GOOGLE_CLIENT_ID=your-oauth-client-id.apps.googleusercontent.com